ga-wdi-pvd/http-mvc-intro-rails/README.md

 We're going to talk about MVC, because that's the pattern that Rails implements.

-If you've seen Sinatra, you've already seen a pattern that is very close to MVC, but not quite.
-If you've seen ActiveRecord, then you've already seen a library that helps you build *models*.
+You've seen Sinatra so you've already seen a pattern that is very close to MVC, but not quite.
+ActiveRecord has already shown you a library that helps you build *models*.

 MVC can be used in lots of types of applications.
 There are MVC-style frameworks for building native desktop apps (e.g., Microsoft's ASP.net, Cocoa